drmason13/advent_of_code_traits/README.md

 ## Prior Art

-I am very grateful for @gobanos' [`cargo-aoc`](https://github.com/gobanos/cargo-aoc) which was a huge inspiration while creating this.
+I am very grateful for @gobanos' [cargo-aoc] which was a huge inspiration while creating this.

-This crate is no match for the convenience or ease of use of `cargo-aoc`.
+This crate is no match for the convenience or ease of use of [cargo-aoc].

-Having said that, I hope it brings something new to the table (faster compile times perhaps?) and that others enjoy using this half as much as I enjoyed using `cargo-aoc`.
+Having said that, I hope it brings something new to the table (faster compile times perhaps?) and that others enjoy using this half as much as I enjoyed using [cargo-aoc].

-I have used the cargo-aoc plugin for all of my Advent of Codes in Rust before 2021, and it is a brilliant, crazy use of procedural macros to make our lives easier.
+I have used [cargo-aoc] for all of my Advent of Codes in Rust before 2021, and it is a brilliant, crazy use of procedural macros.

 Thank you Gobanos! :)

 ## Contributing

-Contributions are welcome, please see [CONTRIBUTING](./CONTRIBUTING.md)
+Contributions are welcome, please see [CONTRIBUTING.md]

-This currently lacks support for **Error Handling** in the trait definitions.

-I'd greatly appreciate contributions of ideas and/or code here, it has me a bit stumped but I'm sure it can be done!

-I'm very reluctant to release a 1.0 without big improvements here.

-Please also see [ARCHITECTURE.md](./ARCHITECTURE.md) for a guided tour of sorts of the code base.
+Please also see [ARCHITECTURE.md] for a guided tour of sorts of the code base.

 <br>